helena-lena/SAOP/README.md

 Official repository for [Surgical Agent Orchestration Platform for Voice-directed Patient Data Interaction]

 ## Datasets
-- SAOP_command_dataset_with_results.xlsx: Excel file of command metadata and associated results
+- SAOP_command_dataset_with_results.xlsx: excel file of command metadata and associated results
   - num: execution order of the command
   - agent: name of agent responsible for the command
   - command: user command